ethereum/sourcify/services/server/README.md

 The server config is defined in [`src/config/default.js`](src/config/default.js).

 To override the default config, you can create a `local.js` file and override the default config.
 The parameters are overridden one by one, so you only need to override the parameters you want to change.

+Note that you need to set the read storage option to `RWStorageIdentifiers.SourcifyDatabase` and run a PostgreSQL database to make API v2 available.
+See [Database](#database).

 Once you've written your own config, you must build the server again for changes to take effect: